karimarttila/ml-exercises/exercises/2-linear-regression/1-ml-course-ex1/README.md

 This is the ex1a in the [Machine Learning](https://www.coursera.org/learn/machine-learning) course provided in [Coursera](https://www.coursera.org).
 I did in winter 2016/2017.

+I have divided the actual exercise 1 into smaller parts (a,b...) in the order the parts of the original exercise was described in the PDF instruction.

-## The Exercise
+## Exercise 1a

+### Introduction

-In the original exercise in the course we implemented a simple linear regression model of one variable to predict profits for a food truck related to the population of the cities (the data should be interpreted x1000).
+In the original exercise we implemented a simple linear regression model of one variable to predict profits for a food truck related to the population of the cities (the data should be interpreted x1000).

 The program has capability to plot the data using matplotlib.pyplot library.
 I took a screenshot of this plot which shows the relation between the population of the city and the profits using the data provided.